Lecture 10: Third Law of Thermodynamics

 Attention

-So, far, we have focused on the first and second laws of thermodynamics.
-We made important progress: we realized that the descriptive formulation of the second law of thermodynamics can be formalized with the discovery of a new function of state: the entropy.
+So far, we have focused on the first and second laws of thermodynamics.
+We made important progress: we realized that the qualitative formulation of the second law of thermodynamics can be formalized with the discovery of a new function of state: the entropy.
 What the first and second laws of thermodynamics did not tell us is what the absolute value of the entropy is.
-This is what the third law tells us about.
+This is where the third law provides crucial insight.
 There are three different formulations of the third law of thermodynamics:

 Nernst:

-Near absolute zero, all reactions in a system in internal equilibrium take place with no change in entropy.
+Near absolute zero, all processes in a system at internal equilibrium occur without a change in entropy.

 Planck:

-The entropy of all systems in internal equilibrium is the same at absolute zero, and may be taken to be zero.
+The entropy of all systems in internal equilibrium is the same at absolute zero, and can be assigned a value of zero.

 Simon: